junyoung-sim/ddpg-quant/README.md

 $$Q^{*}(s,a)=r+{\gamma}Q'(s',a'=\mu'(s'))$$

 For stable learning performance, $Q'$ is obtained from a delayed copy (aka target) of the critic network.
 Similarly, $a'$ is the action space returned by a delayed copy of the actor network given $s'$.
-Minimizing the following objective function via gradient descentwith respect to $\theta$ would improve the critic network's q-value estimations.
+Minimizing the following objective function via gradient descent with respect to $\theta$ would improve the critic network's q-value estimations.

 $$L=[Q^{*}(s,a)-Q(s,a)]^2$$